 Larkspur is located between Denver and Colorado Springs, north of Monument and Palmer Lake and 11 miles south of Castle Rock.
 I25 and Hwy 83 both run through Larkspur for those who want to commute north to Denver or south to Colorado Springs.
 Larkspur is a home rule municipality in Douglas County, Colorado.
-The Larkspur area has spectacular sweeping view of the Rocky Mountains.
-Enjoy small town living with easy access to Denver, Monument, Castle Rock and Colorado Springs.
+The Larkspur area has spectacular sweeping views of the Rocky Mountains.
+Enjoy small town living here in Larkspur with easy access to Denver, Monument, Castle Rock and Colorado Springs.

 Larkspur has long and colorful history.
 Before European settlers arrived the Larkspur area was occupied by the Ute, Kiowa, Cheyenne, and Arapahoe tribes.
 Larkspur began as a stage stop along the Territorial Road, then became a resort and eventually a town.
 On January 22, 1862, a territorial post office was established at what was called Huntsville, named after Territorial Governor Alexander Hunt.
 Elizabeth Hunt, wife of Territorial Governor Alexander Hunt, named the area Larkspur for the abundant purple flowers growing in the area.